Landlord Resources

 Understanding Your Account & Billing

-As a property owner or manager, you play a crucial role in ensuring seamless utility service for your rental units.
-Here’s what you need to know about your MAWSA account and billing:
+As a property owner or manager, you ensure seamless utility service for your rental units.
+Review the following details to manage your MAWSA account and billing effectively:

 Billing Cycle